rlenaha2/kaggle_titanic/README.md

-# kaggle_titanic
+# Model Creation for the Titanic Dataset on Kaggle

 Results for the various models:

 Logistic Regrssion: 0.75598

-Random Forest:      0.
+Random Forest:      0.7464

 Boosted Gradient:   0.7511